1955 Ford Customline

 Not available

 If a bid is placed within the last minute of an auction, an additional minute is added to ensure all bidders have a fair chance to bid.
 Bid carefully.
-The highest winning bidder will enter into a legally binding purchase contract.
+Please complete your vehicle due-diligence prior to bidding.
+Bids are binding and by placing your bid you agree to our User Agreement and Privacy Policy.

 If a bid is placed within the last minute of an auction, an additional minute is added to ensure all bidders have a fair chance to bid.
 Bid carefully.
-The highest winning bidder will enter into a legally binding purchase contract.
+Please complete your vehicle due-diligence prior to bidding.
+Bids are binding and by placing your bid you agree to our User Agreement and Privacy Policy.

 This 1955 Ford Customline two-door has an upgraded Mustang-sourced 289ci V8, an automatic transmission, and Wilwood front disc brakes.
 The seller has garage-kept the vehicle in New Mexico for a decade and replaced the hoses and belts in recent years.
 This Customline comes with a Hurst shifter, aftermarket gauges, and new whitewall tires all the way around.
 Finished in light blue over a two-tone blue vinyl interior, this second-generation Customline is now offered with removed original parts and a clear New Mexico title in the seller’s name.